Sep-Core/ELIctric-Walker/README.md

 # ELIctric-Walker
-A little game for simulating a student playing computer on class and avoiding teacher's patrol.
+A little game simulating a student playing computer in class and avoiding teacher's patrol.